-Ever wonder how to raise money for movies, but had trouble finding people willing to participate?
+Ever wondered how to raise money for movies but had trouble finding people willing to participate?
 For feature filmmaker Casey Walker, solving this problem only took a little creativity.
 By selling off frames of his movie, one frame at a time, Casey Walker’s innovative approach to financing his current feature project, titled: Free For All…But You! has gotten him international attention and even caught the interest of Kevin Smith.

 Filmmaking Stuff caught up with Casey for a quick interview:

 Filmmaking Stuff: Did you have to consult a lawyer to offer this investment opportunity to the masses?
-Or is your financing structured as more of sponsorship?
+Or is your financing structured as more of a sponsorship?

 Filmmaking Stuff: It’s a great innovation on a novel idea.
 How is the progress coming so far?